Click here for more information - www.mipi.org/mphyunipro

 UniPro is being used in multiple applications areas such as mass storage with JEDEC® UFS and imaging such as the next generation Camera Serial Interface (CSI-3).

 UniPro is a layered protocol architecture that follows the OSI reference architecture.
-UniPro defines a PHY Adapter layer (L1.5) to support M-PHY.
-Several applications can share a single UniPro stack and benefit from common features such as:
+UniPro defines a PHY Adapter layer (L1.5) to support M-PHY, UniPro and M-PHY together comprise what is known as UniPort-M. Several applications can share a single UniPro stack and benefit from common features such as:

 The WG is also updating the UniPro testing framework.
 The UniPro testing framework currently includes the following documents: